philwhiles/frettler/README.md

 can be used to display a scale or arpeggio, in which case both default to showing the first 12 frets.

-Frettlers first argument can either be an instrument, in which case the following commands must follow the instrument conventions below, or it can be one of its secondary, ancilliary, arguments, such as 'patterns' or 'chord', each of which have expectations for the subsequent arguments.
+Frettlers first argument can either be an instrument, in which case the following commands must follow the instrument conventions below, or it can be one of its secondary, ancilliary, arguments, such as 'patterns' or 'chord', each of which have expectations for the subsequent arguments and options.

 ### Primary Argument - Instrument Commands